Boric acid suppositories might not sound glamorous, but they’re a trusted ally for many when it comes to supporting vaginal health.

 If you’ve heard the buzz about boric acid but aren’t quite sure what it’s all about, you’re in the right place.
 Here, we’ll break down how to use boric acid suppositories, including what you need to know to ensure safe and effective use.

-What are boric acid vaginal suppositories used for?
+What are vaginal boric acid suppositories used for?

 Unlike the boric acid available over the counter, Evvy’s Pure Boric Acid Suppositories are prescription-grade and formulated under controlled conditions in a 503a NABP-accredited pharmacy to ensure quality.